reichef/ArchitectureAndCodeFlowAnalysis/README.md

 ## Setting up the project
 This project uses the contents of following submodules:

-- MDSDBasics
-- compositionofsecurityanalyses
+- compositionofsecurityanalyses (cosa)
 - JOANAConnector

-Because many/all of those submodules are currently in private repositories, request access directly.
+cosa is currently a private repository, therefore please request access.

 To setup the project for development, do the following steps: